SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Intro/Intro.md

 Spec 2.0 represents a large iteration over Spec 1.0.
 Many enhancements have been introduced: the way user interface layouts are expressed, the API has been revisited, new widgets are supported, and integration with other projects, such as `Commander`, has been added.

 Pharo's objective is to use Spec to build all its own GUIs.
 This ensures strong support of Spec over time and improves the standardization of Pharo's interfaces as well as their portability to new graphical systems.
-Using Spec2 provides backend independence and logic reuse.
+Using Spec 2.0 provides backend independence and logic reuse.
 This means that a UI written in Spec will be rendered on backends other than GTK and Morphic.
 As new backends become available, all applications written in Spec will be able to use them.

 While this book uses previous Spec documentation as a foundation, the text has been almost completely rewritten with an aim toward higher quality.
 We hope that it will be of use to developers who write UIs in Pharo.